What is Aquaculture?

 - Brackish aquaculture occurs in aquatic environments where the water is a mix of fresh and saltwater

-While marine aquaculture can encompass a variety of organisms such as finfish, shellfish, crustaceans, aquatic plants, and microalgae, this module will focus primarily on the rearing of finfish in marine coastal environments.
+While marine aquaculture can encompass a variety of organisms such as finfish, shellfish, crustaceans, aquatic plants, and microalgae, this module will focus primarily on the rearing of finfish and sea cucumber and the cultivation of seaweed in marine coastal environments.

 Why is it Important?